 Many stakeholders hope the deal's end date will pass without incident and merely serve as an unfortunate reminder that the country's political leadership is still fractious and marked by infighting.
-But those hopes already look slim and depend largely on the actions of Libyan National Army commander General Khalifa Hifter, who controls eastern Libya from his base in Benghazi, and has refused to support the GNA.
-Hifter was a former friend and then a foe of deposed Libyan leader Moammar Gadhafi, and now his followers want him to declare himself president of the country.
+But those hopes already look slim and depend largely on the actions of Libyan National Army commander General Khalifa Hafter, who controls eastern Libya from his base in Benghazi, and has refused to support the GNA.
+Hafter was a former friend and then a foe of deposed Libyan leader Moammar Gadhafi, and now his followers want him to declare himself president of the country.

-Hifter engagement produces mixed messages
+Hafter engagement produces mixed messages

 "There's a lot of trepidation as to what may happen in and around that date," explained Mary Fitzgerald, an independent analyst who lived in Libya for years.
-She described Hifter as the "biggest obstacle" to reconciliation.
+She described Hafter as the "biggest obstacle" to reconciliation.
 "He and his associates have talked about how they've given Libyan politicians a deadline, and if they fail to achieve anything by this deadline, their forces will have to move," Fitzgerald told DW.
 "Move and do what is another question.
 But certainly that rhetoric has been stepped up in recent weeks."

-The international community's efforts to make Hifter part of the equation have produced statements from the general pledging a commitment to a fair and peaceful political process, but that hasn't stopped the unrest in the streets.
+The international community's efforts to make Hafter part of the equation have produced statements from the general pledging a commitment to a fair and peaceful political process, but that hasn't stopped the unrest in the streets.

 Will inclusion ensure cooperation?